 Coats Royale size 3 (24wpi) is similar to Patons Grace but with less sheen.

-Plymouth Yarn Fantasy Naturale is a cabled mercerized cotton (12wpi).
+Plymouth Yarn Fantasy Naturale is a cabled mercerized cotton worsted weight (12wpi).
 This weight is great for making a backstrap or for getting the hang of a new technique.
 I bought it at The Mannings.
-It is the same weight as Peaches and Creme and Sugar and Cream.
-However I don’t recommend using these cottons that have been designed for making dish cloths as they are too soft for warp faced weaving.
+It is the same weight as Peaches and Creme and Sugar and Cream but I don’t recommend using these cottons that have been designed for making dish cloths as they are too soft for warp faced weaving.

 A member of the Backstrap Weaving Group at Ravelry has recommended Tahki Cotton Classic.
 You can see it at Webs.
 Cathyz made this backstrap with it: